nazmulhasan202/Image-segmentation-with-SAM-and-CLIPSeg/README.md

 # Image Segmentation with SAM and CLIPSeg

-This repository contains scripts and Jupyter notebooks for segmenting grayscale images using two models: the Segment Anything Model (SAM) and CLIPSeg.
+This repository contains scripts and Jupyter notebooks for segmenting sample melt pool images (from a metal 3D printing process called Laser Powder Bed Fusion) using two models: the Segment Anything Model (SAM) and CLIPSeg.
 Both workflows generate segmentation masks, store the outputs in structured folders, and record timing statistics for each image.

 ## Folder Structure